gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 **What It Means:**

 Alert when 2 or more connection attempts to port 22 are detected from the same source within a 60 second time frame.
-This simulates brute force behavior by identifying repeated authentication attempts, which is a common attack pattern against SSH services.
+This simulates brute force behavior by identifying repeated authentication attempts.

 <ins>ICMP Rule:</ins>